jihaniqua/duckie-app-aspnet/README.md

 ## Why it is useful
 This application provides parents with a convenient way to save and revisit all child-related information in one organized location, making it a useful tool.
 Firstly, by consolidating essential information, it simplifies the management of multiple sources, saving time otherwise spent searching for or managing scattered records.
 Secondly, it creates emotional connections and preserves precious memories that would be nice to look back to whenever they want.
 Thirdly, it enables parents to access and collaborate on information, facilitating communication and cooperation among family members.

+## Bonus 1 - Assignment 2
+Created my own CSS for the Milestones and some parts of the website like the homepage.
+However, I didn't get enough time to finish the rest of the pages.
+Instead of the default table, I made each item into cards for a better and more fun way to read the Milestones content.
+I also added a logo on the nav bar, and images and features list on the homepage.
+All custom CSS are inside wwwroot/css/bonus.css

+## Live site
+duckie.azurewebsites.net